 Much has been said about the Battle of Cannae (216 BC).
 But beyond the brilliant tactical maneuvering of Hannibal, it was the utter destruction of the Roman army that played its crucial role in the history of the world to come.
 To put things into perspective, that bloody day accounted for over 40,000 Roman deaths (the figure is put at 55,000 by Livy, and 70,000 by Polybius), which equated to over 80 percent of the Roman army fielded in the battle.
 Now, according to modern estimation, the male population of Rome circa 216 BC was around 400,000.
 So, considering the number of casualties at the Battle of Cannae, the baleful figures pertained to over 10 percent of the total number of Roman males in the Republic – with all the casualties occurring in a single day!

 Moreover, if we go into cold-hard statistics, the Battle of the Somme (1916) is generally considered as the bloodiest day in the British Empire’s history, where Britain and its allies lost around 20,000 men in a single day.
-Once again, reverting to population census, the British male population at the turn of the 20th century was around 20 million.
-In other words, Battle of the Somme resulted in 0.001 percent fatalities, which seems insignificant (objectively) when compared to the Roman numbers.
+Once again, reverting to the population census, the British male population at the turn of the 20th century was around 20 million.
+In other words, the Battle of the Somme resulted in 0.001 percent fatalities, which seems insignificant (objectively) when compared to the Roman numbers.
 But in spite of such a devastating setback, the Romans continued to fight, and ultimately emerged victorious in the Second Punic War – thus signifying Rome’s unflinching capacity to bounce back from severe military circumstances.